CalvinHuynh/project-olympic/README.md

   * Optionally change the ports in the `docker-compose.yml` file.
 * Start the docker containers by running the following command `$ docker-compose up`
 * Go to `localhost:${PORT_NUMBER}` to access the API.

+## Formatting and Linting
+In this project [yapf](https://github.com/google/yapf) is used to format the code.
+For linting [flake8](https://gitlab.com/pycqa/flake8) is used.
+Before commiting, please ensure that the code base contains no linting errors.
+To do so, run the following command `$ flake8` at the root of the project.